 - Tried-and-tested gaming chair design for proven ergonomic comfort and support

 - Large 180 degree recline to fully relax between gaming

 - Removable headrest and lumbar pillow for extra customization

-- New chairs may have a chemical smell, with a few having quality control issues
+- New chairs may have a chemical smell

 Bottom Line: A cheaper, almost-as-good alternative to the Devoko Chair

-- Cheaper than the Devoko chair while affording comparable ergonomic comfort
+- Cheaper than the Devoko chair when on sale

 Bottom Line: Best budget mid back gaming chair that easily doubles as a regular office chair during breaks.